Skip to main content

 Funding: Canadian Institutes of Health Research

-Status: enrollment complete, participant follow-up ongoing
+Status: enrolment complete, participant follow-up ongoing

 DESCRIPTIVE EPIDEMIOLOGY OF TB IN BC AND CANADA